 ‘That day, I felt I’d seen what success looks like – wrapped in an expensive suit, with conviction in his voice, Alan could make people feel what he felt.’

-After the passing of her grandmother, her path took a totally different direction into nursing.
-By this time, she had been in sales, coaching, public speaking and hospitality management.
+After the passing of her grandmother, her path took a different direction in nursing.
+By this time, she had been in sales, coaching, public speaking, and hospitality management.

-During her time in nursing she thought she couldn’t rise up again.
-Shortly into the profession she encountered a severe injury that left her with a neuro deficit in the leg and foot.
+During her time in nursing, she thought she couldn’t rise again.
+Shortly into the profession, she encountered a severe injury that left her with a neuro deficit in the leg and foot.
 She couldn’t walk, bend, or sit down-that meant she couldn’t work.

 ‘I had a patient who’d had surgery in both eyes and couldn’t see my face.
 She asked for my name.
 When I told her, she smiled, called me Dr. Bruce, then said I wouldn’t be a nurse for long.
 I was going to lead people and head a successful business that would grow internationally.’ – Tonika Bruce.

-Between the injury, enduring workers compensation processes, and more than enough time in her hands, this became a blessing in disguise.
+Between the injury, enduring workers’ compensation processes, and more than enough time on her hands, this became a blessing in disguise.

 She was approached with another opportunity involving network marketing and went for it.
 From this, she began fine tuning and expanding her digital marketing agency, Lead Nicely, Inc, which has grown since to integrate people from across the globe.